bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 ### 5.1.
 Binary-text file converter

-Since *bioNMF-GPU* accepts input matrices stored in a binary or text file, this program allows file conversion between both formats.
+Since *NMF-mGPU* accepts input matrices stored in a binary or text file, this program allows file conversion between both formats.
 For binary files, there are two sub-formats: *"native"* and *non-"native"*.

    * ***"Native"* mode** refers to *raw* I/O. That is, data are stored/loaded with the precision specified at compilation time: '`float`' if the `Makefile` parameter "`SINGLE`" was set to '`1`', or '`double`' otherwise.
 Matrix dimensions are stored/loaded in a similar way (i.e., '`unsigned int`', if "`UNSIGNED`" was set to '`1`'; '[`signed`] `int`', otherwise).
 This mode is faster because *no* error checking is performed.
 Therefore, it should *not* be used to read untrusted input files.
      **Important note:** In *output* files, this mode also *skips* all data transformation steps (e.g., *matrix transposing*).
 In particular, matrix **H** (which is computed in transposed mode due to performance reasons) will *not* be "restored" before writing the output file.